 I suggested that the school board and/or our acting superintendent request a State Audit to ensure that our district is following good accounting procedures and processes.

-School Board Members Respond
+School Board Members Respond to State Audit Request

 Board president John Laughlin and board member Cheryl Hermann responded to my public comments about requesting a state audit.
 Cheryl Hermann told the public that the district had a state audit before and that they "didn't find anything out of place".
 Perhaps Mrs. Hermann hasn't read Fox's 2002 State Audit Report for quite some time.